-In a nutshell, if you install an electricity-generating technology from a renewable or low-carbon source such as solar PV or wind turbine, the UK Government's Feed-In Tariffs scheme (FITs) could mean that you get money from your energy supplier.
+In a nutshell, if you install an electricity-generating technology from a renewable or low-carbon source such as solar PV or wind turbine, it is likely that you can get paid for any electricity that you export back to the grid.
 These tariffs are currently used in many countries, including Germany, France, Spain, Australia and some part of United States with great success.

 A PV system would generate approximately 750 kWh/year per kW installed so a 4kW system will produce around 3200 kWh (this estimation is based on South orientation and no shading)

 Installing PV solar is a great way of 'future proofing' your home.

 The average household consumption is 3000 kWh per year.
 Thus on average, our smallest 1kW system could supply nearly 25% of your electricity over the course of the year, depending on your consumption rates and it may be possible to do more, by carefully reducing your energy use.

 Unfortunately the indicators are that prices will rise.

 As a recent Financial Times article points out, the cost of energy, resources, materials and manufacturing is rising globally.
 It's likely that solar panels will never be cheaper than they are now as future panels and installations will consist of inputs (energy + materials) that cost far more than today.

 The generated electricity, which will obviously vary according to the level of sunlight, means the excess energy produced will be directed out to the National Grid, and you will be credited accordingly.